Market Pulse Web

 Threshold

-This slider defines the minimum threshold for a sound to be played as a percentage value.
+This slider defines the minimum threshold (or level) for a sound to be played as a percentage value.
 The higher this parameter, the fewer sound notifications that will be played.

 Audio files